"Morality is doing what's right no matter what you're told. Obedience is doing what you're told no matter what's right." - H.L. Mencken

 Actually, No. It would certainly be more convenient if our children would respond to our raised eyebrow by jumping to it.
 But it may even be dangerous

-to raise a child who obeys without question, who swallows his objections and does what he's told.
+to raise a child who obeys automatically, who swallows his objections and does what he's told without question.
 Here's why.

 Obedient children grow into obedient adults.
 They're less likely to stand up for themselves, more likely to be taken advantage of.
 They're also capable